neurodata/treeple/README.md

     python -c "from sktree import tree"
     python -c "import sklearn; print(sklearn.__version__);"

+You can also do the same thing using the ``dev.py`` CLI:

+    # run the build using Meson/Ninja
+    ./dev.py build

+    # run specific unit tests
+    ./dev.py test -- sktree/tree/tests/test_tree.py

 Conda (Recommended)
 -------------------
 First, create a virtual environment using Conda.